marcosrjjunior/hono-boilerplate/README.md

 <summary>Why this structure?</summary>

-This is a personal preference, It also depends on your application and how you are deploying.
+This is a matter of personal preference and depends on your application and deployment process.

-I've been using this case structure for some time and enjoying but still improving/learning as I go.
+I've been using this case structure for a while and have found it enjoyable, though I'm still improving and learning as I go.

-I usually try to find the middle term on structural side for various reasons.
+I often aim for a balanced approach to structure for various reasons.

-Just a personal recommendation, try not get too attached to one framework or another.
-I believe you can get way more value spending time structuring your code, learning about patterns in a way that can benefit your team, projects, clients.
+As a personal recommendation, try not to become too attached to any one framework.
+You’ll gain more value by focusing on structuring your code and learning about patterns that can benefit your team, projects, and clients.

-Again, feel free to adapt to your needs.
+Feel free to adapt these ideas to fit your needs.

 [Hono best practices](https://hono.dev/guides/best-practices#best-practices)
 [Hono presets](https://hono.dev/api/presets#which-preset-should-i-use)